 On the whole, this is a feature-packed keyboard that should satisfy most gamers.

-Overall, the SteelSeries is better, but if you need the extra macro keys, then go with the Corsair.
+Overall, the SteelSeries is better and offers more customization options, but if you need the extra macro keys, then go with the Corsair.

 The best budget RGB gaming keyboard we've reviewed so far is the Redragon K552-RGB.
 It's a wired tenkeyless keyboard with impressive build quality despite its budget price.
 Its clicky mechanical switches are similar to Cherry MX Blues, which provide satisfying tactile feedback.
 Typing on this keyboard feels light and responsive, but the typing noise can be bothersome if you use it in a noise-sensitive environment.
 Sadly, it doesn't have any customization software, so all customization needs to be done on the keyboard itself.
 That said, you can still customize the backlight of each key individually, though the process can be a bit complicated.
 Also, without software support, you won't be able to save different profiles or set any macros.